CE31 - Physique subatomique, sciences de l'Univers, structure et histoire de la Terre 2019

 Neutrino Tagging

 The project aims at developing a new technique to study neutrino oscillation.
-So far the properties of the neutrino are measured relying uniquely on the interaction process.
+So far, the properties of the neutrino are measured relying uniquely on the interaction process.
 We propose to complement these measurements by using the production processes.
 This extra information would allow to reach unprecedented neutrino energy resolutions.
-In addition it allows to follow each neutrino from creation to detection and thus removes beam composition uncertainties.
+In addition, it allows to follow each neutrino from creation to detection and thus removes beam composition uncertainties.

 Revisiting Neutrino Experiements

 The next milestone in neutrino physics is the study of CP violation.
-The measurements involved will require very large neutrino samples and very low systematic uncertainties.<br />The conventional beam based neutrino experiments can only collect larger data samples by increasing the beam power and the detector size which is very expensive due to the excavation costs.
-On top of this, the reduction of the systematic uncertainties requires to build advanced near detectors and perform extra experiments to measure cross-sections.<br /><br />In this context, a neutrino experiment with a tagged beam and a sea water mega ton scale neutrino telescope as far detector appears as a valuable alternative.<br />Indeed the very large size of these telescope would allow to collect the largest neutrino samples even with a moderate beam intensity.
+The measurements involved will require very large neutrino samples and very low systematic uncertainties.
+The conventional beam-based neutrino experiments can only collect larger data samples by increasing the beam power and the detector size which is very expensive due to the excavation costs.
+On top of this, the reduction of the systematic uncertainties requires to build advanced near detectors and perform extra experiments to measure cross-sections.
+In this context, a neutrino experiment with a tagged beam and a sea water mega ton scale neutrino telescope as far detector appears as a valuable alternative.
+Indeed, the very large size of these telescopes would allow to collect the largest neutrino samples even with a moderate beam intensity.
 At this intensity, the beam line could be instrumented with trackers that would allow to reconstruct all the pi->mu nu decays from the charged particles.
 From this reconstruction, the neutrino properties (energy, flavour, direction, chirality) would be deduced very precisely.
-Provided that the trackers are synchronised with the far detector, this information could be associated event-by-event to the interacting neutrinos thus removing most of the systematic uncertainties on energy scale, cross section and beam composition.

 The works developed in this project have been presented in several international conferences and workshop: